Random networks with sublinear preferential attachment: The giant component: Introduction

-\begin{proof}[ of Proposition~\ref{linear}] As $\M^\tau$ depends only on whether $\tau=\ell$ or not, the state space~${\mathcal S}$ can be collapsed into a space with just two points.
-The operator~$A_\alpha$ becomes a $2 \times 2$-matrix which, as we see from the formulas below, has finite entries if and only if $\gamma<\alpha<1-\gamma$.
-This implies that there exists a giant component if $\gamma\geq \frac12$, as in this case the operator $A_\alpha$ is never well-defined.
-Otherwise, denoting the collapsed state of $[0,\infty)$ by $\er$, the matrix equals
+\begin{pf*}{Proof of Proposition~\ref{linear}} As $\M^\tau$ depends only on whether $\tau=\ell$ or not, the state space ${\mathcal S}$ can be collapsed into a space with just two points.
+The operator $A_\alpha$ becomes a $2 \times 2$-matrix which, as we see from the formulas below, has finite entries if and only if $\gamma<\alpha<1-\gamma$.
+This implies that there exists a giant component if $\gamma\geq\frac12$, as in this case the operator $A_\alpha$ is never well defined.
+Otherwise, denoting the collapsed state of $[0,\infty)$ by the symbol $\er$, the matrix equals

 Then $\rho(A_\alpha)$ is the (unique) positive solution of the quadratic equation